 First – what is Squarespace?

-Squarespace is a website-building platform that’s geared towards helping creatives – like artists, designers and bloggers – as well as small businesses and service providers.
+Squarespace is a website-building platform that’s geared towards helping creatives – like artists, designers and bloggers – as well as small businesses, online stores and service providers.

 With an all-in-one system, you are able to build and edit content quickly (and without needing a dedicated IT team).
 The platform offers the full meal deal, including website building tools, sleek templates, content hosting, e-commerce functionality, search engine optimization, analytics and security updates.